niftools/blender_niftools_addon/CONTRIBUTING.rst

 Reviewer Contribution
 ---------------------

-The reivew group is to ensure that contributions are openly discussed, people can participate in the development process and ensure quality of development
+The review group is to ensure that contributions are openly discussed, people can participate in the development process and ensure quality of development
  * If you are interested in joining the review group to give your input on contributions, talk to the @niftools/core team to be added as reviewer.
  * You will automatically recieve notificiations for any PR related to this repo.